SumoLogic/terraform-provider-sumologic/website/docs/r/universal_source.html.markdown

 layout: "sumologic"
 page_title: "SumoLogic: sumologic_universal_source"
 description: |-
-  Provides a Sumologic Universal source.
+  Provides a Sumologic Cloud-to-Cloud source.
 ---

 # sumologic_universal_source
-Provides a [Sumologic Universal source][1].
+Provides a [Sumologic Cloud-to-Cloud source][1].

 __IMPORTANT:__ The API credentials are stored in plain-text in the state.
 This is a potential security issue.